Business Visitor Classifications (B-1/WB)

 Scholars who are invited to BU to participate in scientific, educational or professional activities, business conventions/conferences or to undertake independent research may qualify for a B-1 or WB Visitor classification.
 Scholars in a B-1 or WB classification cannot be employed by BU and are not eligible to receive a BU salary or stipend.
 You will, however, need to provide them with the appropriate unpaid research appointment.
 Please review the Office of Human Resources Academic Research Job Family matrix to determine appropriate appointment.
 While a visitor classification can often be a quick and easy way for someone to get to BU, it is not always the right way.

 Required Paperwork and Processing

-After speaking with your scholar advisor to see if a visitor classification is ideal for the given situation, please send the ISSO the following documentation so that we can write an invitation letter and send further instructions to your scholar:
+After speaking with your scholar advisor to see if a visitor classification is recommended, please send the ISSO the following documentation so that we can write an invitation letter and send further instructions to your scholar:

-- BU Appointment – In most cases, this is ‘Visiting Researcher.’
+- BU Appointment Letter – In most cases, this is ‘Visiting Researcher.’

 - Copy of the biographical information page(s) from the scholar’s passport, including the passport expiration date

 - Brief statement explaining the specific details of the BU affiliation; ie. faculty host name, type of research, etc.

 All visitors are required to check-in with the ISSO upon arrival in the U.S. The ISSO does allow individuals in Visitor classifications to check-in with us remotely rather than coming to the ISSO so please call us for more information on how to do this.